AAGaming00/Material-You-Apps/README.md

   <img src="https://user-images.githubusercontent.com/123305689/235304965-b448e420-1374-40f6-8df9-e41a2bdb37ba.gif" alt="animated" width="800" />
 </p>

-# **[New Website!](https://teaendsacronyms.github.io/Web/)STILL IN BETA SO THERE WILL BE BUGS (for example: "Click This for Material You List!" shows even after clicking,
+# {New Website!](https://teaendsacronyms.github.io/Web/)STILL IN BETA SO THERE WILL BE BUGS
-to fix just scroll down)**
+### (for example: "Click This for Material You List!" shows even after clicking, to fix just scroll down)

 ## Before You Start: Tags!